French Imperial Naval Corps: Later years

-The majority of the crews and rebuilt ships never sailed out of their harbours to break the English blockade, as the fleet was still not strong enough for significant actions.
+The majority of the crews and rebuilt ships never sailed out of their harbours to break the Royal Navy's blockade of French ports, as the fleet was still not strong enough for significant actions.
 Instead, as enemies of France approaches on land from the east, the sailors were called to fight the invaders.
 The 1813 conscripts for the navy went to the army instead, while others were detached to reinforce the battalions of pontonniers and workers in Italy and Germany.
 In January 1814, each High Seas Crews was instructed to send a 120-man company of sailors-gunners to serve with the army.
 Some, such as the company of the 9th Crew, took part in the last battles right up to the Battle of Paris.
 Following the exile of Napoleon the new government of Louis XVIII disbanded the High Seas Crews and went back to the old ways.

 Napoleon returned to France from Elba in 1815 and on 24 April decreed the formation of 40 High Seas Crews.
 Each was now organised like the infantry, now with four companies of fusiliers, one of grenadiers, and one of voltigeurs.
 Two Crews formed a 'Naval Regiment'.
 But many of these crews were never raised before the Battle of Waterloo in June.
 Toulon only had time to form the 17th Naval Regiment before the orders came to disband the crews.
 None of the crews were in action during the Hundred Days, except for minor incidents such as the 9th Naval Regiment's retaking of Fort-la-Latte from Royalists near Saint-Malo.